 Teleworking could be:

-By ZVS Tobar in CORPORATE, M&A , Features , news
+By ZVS Tobar in CORPORATE, M&A , Featured , News and Bulletins

 The Ecuadorian Hydrocarbons Minister, along with other authorities of this field, visited Houston the first days of October to promote new projects and investment opportunities in the oil & gas sector.
 These projects and investment opportunities are both in the upstream and downstream sectors.